SOMOSPIE: A modular SOil MOisture SPatial Inference Engine based on data driven decisions: SOMOSPIE Overview

 \subsection{Data Processing}

-With SOMOSPIE, data are separated into two independent groups (i.e., training data and prediction data), to be fed into one of our modelling approaches defined in Section 3.2 (i.e., kNN, HYPPO, and RF).
-Training data for our workflow models consist of a series of vectors, one for each pixel in the satellite data.
-Each pixel is represented by a vector consisting of the latitude and longitude of the centroid of the pixel in the satellite data, an average soil moisture ratio for that pixel, and (optionally) the values of 15 topographic parameters from the DSM evaluated at that centroid.
-Prediction data consist of a series of vectors representing $1 \times 1$ km pixels from the DSM.
-Each vector includes the centroid of the pixel in the DSM (i.e., the coordinates at which the predictions are being made) and (optionally) the values of the 15 topographic parameters at that location.
-Reduction of DSM data, when applied, is performed identically on both the training and prediction data, as described below.
+With SOMOSPIE, data are separated into two independent groups (i.e., observed data and evaluation data), to be fed into one of our modeling approaches defined in Section~\ref{B}.
+Observed data are represented as vectors, one for each pixel in the satellite data.
+Each vector consists of the latitude and longitude of the centroid of the pixel in the satellite data, an average soil moisture ratio for that pixel, and (optionally) the values of 15 topographic parameters from the digital surface model (DSM) evaluated at that centroid.
+Additionally, a user can specify a percentage of the observed data to be randomly set aside as validation data.
+We discuss validation further in Section~\ref{C}.
+The remainder of the observed data not used for validation becomes our training data for generating models.

+Evaluation data are represented as vectors, one for each pixel in the region of interest at a desired resolution.
+Each vector consists of the latitude and longitude of the centroid of the pixel and (optionally) the values of the 15 topographic parameters from the DSM.
+In this study, our desired resolution for soil moisture prediction is the $1 \times 1$ km resolution of the DSM we are using.

+Dimensional reduction of DSM data, when applied, is performed identically on both the training and evaluation data, as described below.
+The modeling techniques generate models using the training data and the models are evaluated on the evaluation data to generate the output prediction, as described in Section~\ref{B}.

 Topography and climate influence the spatial patterns of soil moisture \cite{Florinsky2012}.
 Our approach selects a specific ecoregion, with relatively similar environmental characteristics.
 Arguably, then, topography drives the predictions of soil moisture spatial patterns.
-Our engine uses the Commission for Environmental Cooperation (CEC) ecoregions as masks to select a specific region of interest and predict its soil moisture profile at a fine-grain resolution
+Our engine uses the Commission for Environmental Cooperation (CEC) ecoregions as masks to select a specific region of interest and predict its soil moisture profile at a fine-grain resolution.